 Stocking Stuffer Ideas

 I LOVE stockings.
 It’s one of my favorite traditions!!
-Again, we try to be thoughtful about not giving so much in a stocking that it’s overwhelming and they lose interest.
+Again, we try to be thoughtful about not giving so much in a stocking that it’s overwhelming.

 - Chapstick – like these old school chapstick flavors!
 Grab a pack and divvy them up between your kids.